DataS-DHSC/acceptable-use-policy/licensing-guide.md

 4. If there would be a technical benefit from publishing your code under a license other than OGLv3, you may choose an [alternative OSI approved license](https://opensource.org/licenses).
 You probably want to consider the MIT license.
 It is the most common, least restrictive license that still provides sufficient protection to crown copyright, and [it is used by GDS for this reason](https://www.gov.uk/service-manual/technology/making-source-code-open-and-reusable#licensing-your-code).
 5. If there would be no technical benefits, you must publish your code [under OGL](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

+## Seeking further legal advice

+This step-by-step plan is likely sufficient.
+However, in some cases you should go back to the department's legal team for further advice.
+For example:

+- Where part(s) of the code has been obtained under a licence and you are unclear, having considered the terms of the licence, as to whether you will be required to publish the new / modified code under that same licence;
+- Where legal advice is required in relation to the terms of any other open source licence;
+- Where all or part of the code has been developed by external contractors/ consultants and consideration will need to be given to whether they own the intellectual property;
+- Where DHSC has collaborated with other organisations / third parties to develop the code.
+Ideally, agreement regarding intellectual property, publishing the source code and what licence should be used should be agreed from the outset but if necessary, this can be considered at retrospectively;
+- Where the National Archives have issued a new version of the Open Government Licence and further consideration needs to be given to whether this should be used as a default option;
+- Where the licence is required to include patents, trademarks and / or design rights; or
+- Where a more restrictive licence than MIT or OGL might be required.

+Moreover, whenever in doubt, please go back to get legal advice.